The Ghost Bride

 My invisible boyfriend and I would sit on the couch, watching the news, trying to discern which empty suit was speaking.
 Invisible scientists were in their labs, faceless glasses bobbing in the air, explaining to us that there was no reason why humanity—all of humanity—had ceased to be visible to each other.

 At first, we thought the Rapture had happened.
 That God (or whichever deity) had just thought, “Fuck it,” and instead of lifting the godly up as He was supposed to, had washed His hands of all us sinners.
-Then as a joke, He wiped our features out, akin to erasing pencilled cartoons from crumpled paper.
+Then as a joke, He wiped our features out, akin to erasing penciled cartoons from crumpled paper.

 The believers prayed in their churches, their synagogues, their mosques, their most mysterious forest clearings.
-My boyfriend and I were lapsed Catholics, but just in case, we started to pray the rosary each night, Hail Mary’s whispered sweetly into each bead.
+My boyfriend and I were lapsed Catholics, but just in case, we started to pray the rosary each night, Hail Marys whispered sweetly into each bead.
 Hail Mary, full of Grace, please let us be seen again.

 It was disconcerting to drive down the street, to slow at each stop sign and hope some naughty, au natural child taking advantage of the chaos would see us and not run impulsively in front of the car.
 Clothes were discarded first, after all, in large segments of the population.
 What was the point if you could no longer see an errant nipple, a flash of pubic hair?
-At most, people would put on a pair of sunglasses, some flashy earrings, a loudly-colored hat, for politeness’s sake.
+At most, people would put on a pair of sunglasses, some flashy earrings, or a loudly-colored hat, for politeness’s sake.

 My boyfriend and I were among these newfound nudists.
 We had gone to Catholic high school, where we gagged at numbing lectures about respecting the sacred temples that were our bodies.
 “Let our sacred temples go free,” we’d giggle to each other, before stripping socks and underwear off and sitting on our balcony, savoring the unfamiliar feel of sun warming our most secret skin.

-The months passed, the world grew accustomed to seeing empty planes take off into the air, shopping bags floating unaccompanied in malls, balls slamming into baskets or goals of their own volition, photos posted on Facebook of beaches with some bikinis and speedos to let us know a crowd was there.
+The months passed, and the world grew accustomed to seeing empty planes take off into the air, shopping bags floating unaccompanied in malls, balls slamming into baskets or goals of their own volition, photos posted on Facebook of beaches with some bikinis and speedos to let us know a crowd was there.
 My boyfriend and I came to know the most intimate nook and cranny of each other through touch and voice.

 “Perhaps this invisibility thing isn’t so bad,” he said to me one morning, as we sat at our laptops at the kitchen counter clicking and scrolling through the latest hot-take, claiming that being invisible was feminist (#HeardButNotSeen) because we no longer could judge each other through appearances, that we now only could base our opinions on the soundness of our arguments, the productivity of our business plans and government proposals, the beauty of our painting, poems, and songs.